Guide last updated Hester Swift, August 2022

 The following are a selection of free web resources relevant to private international law research:

-For other web resources, see the Eagle-i gateway, under 'Private international law'.
+For other web resources, search the Eagle-i gateway for "private international law".

-Symeon Symeonides publishes annual private international law bibliographies in the American Journal of Comparative Law.
-IALS has the printed Journal and it is also on HeinOnline and J-STOR (via IALS Electronic Law Library).
+Symeon Symeonides publishes an annual private international law bibliography in the American Journal of Comparative Law.
+IALS holds this journal and it is also available online, via the Library Catalogue.

-A selective bibliography concerning the Hague Conference is available on the Conference's website.
+A selective bibliography concerning the Hague Conference is available on the organisation's website